netidx/netidx-book/src/overview.md

 * Updates arrive reliably and in the order the publisher made them (like a TCP stream)

+## The Admin Plane Is Optional

+`netidx admin` is a provisioning and operations tool, not part of the netidx data plane.
+It can generate configuration, manage a TLS CA, enroll nodes, and coordinate administrative changes, but resolvers, publishers, and subscribers do not depend on an admin server in order to operate.
+A deployment built and maintained entirely with hand-authored configuration files is fully supported, and the netidx protocols contain no `netidx-admin`-specific dependency.

 ## Security

-Netidx currently supports four authentication mechanisms: Anonymous, Local, Kerberos v5, and Tls.
-Anonymous disables authentication, authorization, and encryption — useful for development and trusted networks.
-Local applies only on the same machine (and isn't supported on Windows), while many organizations already have Kerberos v5 deployed in the form of Microsoft Active Directory, Samba ADS, Redhat Directory Server, or one of the many other compatible solutions.
-Tls requires each participant in netidx (resolver server, subscriber, publisher) to have a certificate issued by a certificate authority that the others it wants to interact with trust.
+Netidx supports four authentication mechanisms: Anonymous, Local, Kerberos v5, and TLS.
+Anonymous disables authentication, authorization, and encryption—useful for development and trusted networks.
+Local is host-only authentication.
+It uses Unix-socket peer credentials on Unix and named-pipe impersonation on Windows, so no password or network identity service is involved.
+Many organizations already have Kerberos v5 through Microsoft Active Directory, Samba ADS, FreeIPA, or another compatible system.
+TLS requires each resolver, subscriber, and publisher to have a certificate trusted by the peers it needs to contact.

 Security is optional in netidx, it's possible to deploy a netidx system with no security at all, or it's possible to deploy a mixed